stakahama/aprl-kpp-gp/README.md

 kppaermod
 ===

-Program to modify outputs of KPP to run gas+aerosol simulations. gas-only simulation program also modified to receive same inputs as gas+aerosol model.
+Program to modify outputs of KPP to run gas+aerosol simulations.
+Gas-only simulation program also modified to receive same inputs as gas+aerosol model.

 ## Directory structure (user inputs)